Hon. Brad Cathers

 MLA - Lake Laberge

 Brad Cathers was first elected to the Yukon Legislative Assembly in the general election of November 4, 2002.
 He was re-elected in the general elections of October 10, 2006 and October 11, 2011.

 Mr. Cathers was first sworn into Cabinet on December 12, 2005 and became the youngest Minister of Health and Government House Leader in Canada.
 He was re-appointed to Cabinet on October 28, 2006 and on November 5, 2011.

-Mr. Cathers’ experience includes service as Minister of Health and Social Services, Minister responsible for Yukon Workers' Compensation Health and Safety Board, Minister responsible for Yukon Liquor Corporation and Yukon Lottery Commission, Minister of Energy, Mines and Resources and Government House Leader.
+Mr. Cathers’ experience includes service as Minister of Health and Social Services, Minister of Energy, Mines and Resources, Minister of Community Services, Minister responsible for Yukon Housing Corporation, Minister responsible for Yukon Workers' Compensation Health and Safety Board, Minister responsible for Yukon Liquor Corporation and Yukon Lottery Commission, and Government House Leader.

 Before contesting the general election of 2002, Mr. Cathers was involved in the administration of the Yukon Party, serving as President of the Yukon Party Lake Laberge Riding Association from 1998-1999, and on the territorial executive of the Yukon Party in 2001 and 2002.